amir-ae/NineStarKiMusic/README.md

 # NineStarKiMusic
 Shows music bands from every nine star ki number.

-“We are born at a given moment, in a given place and, like vintage years of wine, we have the qualities of the year and of the season of which we are born.”
-—Carl Jung

 Your Hidden Symmetry, by Jean Haner
 <br />
 https://www.jeanhaner.com/books/your-hidden-symmetry/